Rustixir/darkbird/README.md

   and each key must be unique else return Duplicate error

-* **FullText Search** - darkbird added InvertedIndex from version 3.5.0 for support FullText Search operation
+* **FullText Search** - darkbird added InvertedIndex from version 3.5.0 for supports FullText Search operation

 * **Taging** -  each document can have multiple tags